oprypin/crsfml/system/thread.md

 I'm the main thread
 I'm the main thread
 I'm the main thread
-I'm the main thread
-I'm the main thread
-I'm the main thread
-I'm thread number one
-I'm thread number one
-I'm thread number one
 I'm thread number one
 I'm thread number one
 I'm thread number one